Directed Improvisation with AI

 In higher education, this challenge appears as “students cheating with AI,” prompting bans or restrictions that seek to restore individual effort.
 This course takes a different approach.
 In a world where AI is ubiquitous, the task is not to eliminate AI, but to redefine human agency—from producing answers to directing how humans and AI produce them together.

-Anchored in Ang’s model of Directed Improvisation, the course centers on the meta-skill of direction, treating AI not as a passive tool but as a complex, co-creative system whose outputs depend on how humans guide it.
-Moving beyond simple commands and prompts, it introduces a method of paradigm-level direction, drawing on Ang’s AIM (Adaptive, Inclusive & Moral Political Economy)—a paradigm grounded in systems thinking, pluralism, and reflexivity—which students explore through a series of hands-on exercises, using bespoke knowledge infrastructure.
+Anchored in Ang’s model of Directed Improvisation, the course centers direction as a meta-level skill, treating AI not as a passive tool but as a complex, co-creative system whose outputs depend on how humans guide it.
+Moving beyond simple commands and prompts, it introduces a method of paradigm-level direction, where humans direct the underlying assumptions, values, positionality, and concepts of AI.
+We explore this method using using bespoke knowledge infrastructure designed around AIM (Adaptive, Inclusive & Moral Political Economy).

-More broadly, the course advances a new conception of human agency in an AI-mediated world—metacognition and meta-direction: the ability to probe and shape how thinking itself unfolds.
+More broadly, the course advances a new conception of human agency in an AI-mediated world—metacognition and direction: the ability to think about thinking and shape the conditions of thinking.

-Directed Improvisation (DI) is a model for enabling collective creativity that combines top-down direction with bottom-up improvisation, in contrast to rigid control or decentralized chaos.
+Directed Improvisation (DI) is a model for enabling collective creativity that combines top-down direction with bottom-up improvisation, in contrast to rigid control or chaotic decentralization.

 While DI has appeared in other creative domains such as computer programming and the performing arts, Ang is the first to apply it systematically to development and governance in How China Escaped the Poverty Trap (2016), with later extensions to U.S. innovation policy (2023–25).

-Generative AI is an extraordinarily promising but also disruptive technology: it can produce fast, fluent answers across a range of tasks, seemingly replacing human cognitive effort.
-In many settings, this has been interpreted as a threat to learning and employment.
-In higher education, it appears as “students cheating with AI,” prompting policies that ban, restrict, or penalize its use.
-Similar concerns arise in journalism, consulting, governance, and other domains: if AI can generate outputs on demand, what remains of human judgment and creativity?
+In higher education, it appears as “students cheating with AI,” prompting policies that ban, restrict, or penalize its use (for example, see New York Times).
+Similar concerns arise in journalism, consulting, governance, and other domains: if AI can write essays, solve math problems, and pass bar exams, what remains of human judgment and creativity?

 This course shifts the terms of the debate.
 In a world where AI will be ubiquitous, the task is not to eliminate AI, but to redefine human agency—from producing answers to directing how humans and AI produce them together.
 Rather than treating AI as a passive tool that executes commands, it treats AI as a co-creative system whose outputs depend on how humans guide it.

-The meta-skill explored in the course is direction: the ability to shape how problem-solving or creativity unfolds by structuring its conditions, rather than producing answers directly.
+The meta-skill explored in the course is direction: the ability to shape how problem-solving or creativity unfolds by structuring its conditions.
 Contrary to claims that AI will make humans “lazy,” direction is a higher-order form of cognition—akin to directing an improvised play or cultivating an ecosystem—where outcomes can be influenced but not precisely predicted or controlled.

 Learning Objectives

 Building on this foundation, the course introduces a methodological approach to guiding AI through paradigm-level interventions.
-Central to this task is Ang’s AIM (Adaptive, Inclusive, Moral Political Economy), a system of thought grounded in three redefined assumptions:
+Central to this task is Ang’s AIM, a system of thought grounded in three redefined assumptions:

 • Adaptive: systems thinking instead of mechanical thinking